 By 2025, the global market size of multi-factor authentication will be $17.76 billion, reports Grand View Research.
-The extensive growth is as a result of growing security controls, advances in biometric technologies, the increasing use of cloud services and smart devices at workplaces.
-Due to the ever-increasing cyber-attacks, compromised credentials such as weak user passwords on mobile devices are the leading cause of data breaches which hackers prey on.
-Multi-factor authentication enhances the security of your organization and online user transactions by implementing multiple layers of protection when accessing data on the networked devices.
+The extensive growth is a result of growing security controls, advances in biometric technologies, and the increasing use of cloud services and smart devices at workplaces.
+Due to the ever-increasing cyber-attacks, compromised credentials such as weak user passwords on mobile devices are the leading cause of data breaches that hackers prey on.
+Multi-factor authentication enhances the security of your organization and online user transactions by implementing multiple layers of protection when accessing data on networked devices.

 Billions of breached files containing personal information are circulating on the dark web.
 In December 2017, one hacker’s website included 1.4 billion usernames and passwords stolen from unsuspecting clients and users, making it one of the biggest data breaches ever discovered.
 With plenty more data breaches yet to be unearthed, implementing strict authentication security is essential for any user browsing the internet.

-Let’s start by defining what multi-factor authentication is before looking at how multi-factor authentication helps aid in securing data in the mobile devices.
+Let’s start by defining what multi-factor authentication is before looking at how multi-factor authentication helps aid in securing data in mobile devices.

 Defining Multi-factor Authentication

 A top mobile storage website, Bulk Memory Cards notes that most people prefer backing up most of their files including photos, music, and video on storage devices like memory cards and flash drives.
-Nevertheless, the data stored is still the primary target for the hackers.
-Multi-factor authentication (MFA) is a security feature that uses multiple methods to authenticate a user as independent categories of credentials are utilized for verification of the user’s identity login or other transaction.
+Nevertheless, the data stored is still the primary target for hackers.
+Multi-factor authentication (MFA) is a security feature that uses multiple methods to authenticate a user as independent categories of credentials are utilized for verification of the user’s identity login or other transactions.
 It combines two or more independent credentials unique to the user, such as a security token and fingerprint or other biometric identification along with the username and password.
 The primary purpose of MFA is to come up with a series of defense mechanisms to make it more difficult for any unauthorized user from accessing the targeted data.
 In case one security factor is breached or compromised, the hacker still has at least more than one barrier to overcome before successfully obtaining the information.

 How Multi-Factor Authentication Works?